ivma1-nhs/eligibility-signposting-api/tests/e2e/README.md

 This repository contains a Python-based test automation framework for the Eligibility Signposting API.
 The framework uses Behave for BDD-style tests and requests library to implement API tests with mTLS authentication.

+> **Note:** This framework has been updated to use Behave exclusively for test execution.
+All pytest references have been removed.

 ## Framework Structure

 ```bash